 As far as I know, the legal regulation of the healing arts is based on the conventional paradigm of the disease entity model in which one is either healthy or one is diseased.
 When you’re ill, you go to see a licensed allopathic doctor who diagnoses, treats, prescribes for, and hopefully cures the disease mainly through the use of drugs and surgery.

-There has been talk in some quarters that the Medical Association should assume responsibility for Massage Therapist through administration of a nation examination and issuance of license to those who are successful.
+There has been talk in some quarters that the Medical Association should assume responsibility for Massage Therapists through administration of a national examination and issuance of license to those who are successful.
 Thus ensuring we are governed my law.
 If the point is to regulate therapists, or to feel regulated, then both are already being done.
-Some therapists achieve their sense of legality by working under the supervision, and often under the same roof of a medical practitioner.
-Some work alone or in a group, not under the supervision of a licensed person, and emphasized that they are not engaged in a regulated activity.
+Some therapists achieve their sense of legality by working under the supervision (and often under the same roof) of a medical practitioner.
+Some work alone or in a group (not under the supervision of a licensed person) and emphasize that they are not engaged in a “regulated” activity.
 Others, being the majority, become certified by a legitimate accrediting or certification agency as one who is not practicing medicine.
 Case closed.

 Oh, not really.
 The case remains open for there is expressed concern by some that the public is unsafe with unlicensed therapists in the market place.
 It is true that advantage can be taken of the sick and debilitated, but it is not necessarily true that licensing is the way to control this problem.
 We need to understand that occupational licensing laws are not really the laws that protect the public as is claimed.
 Think of it.
 Any therapist, licensed or unlicensed, is subject to criminal laws against fraud, or negligence if is person is harmed.
 Thus it is the criminal laws that protect the public from incompetent and unscrupulous therapists.